Bhagavad Geeta: Chapter 1, Verses 24–37

 tānsamīkṣya sa kaunteyaḥ sarvānbandhūnavasthitān,

 It looks like Arjuna became deluded when he saw his relatives.
-Till that point, he was ready for the war.
-On seeing these people, instead of focusing on the task at hand, Arjuna starts thinking about the ultimate end of the war with his anxious desire for victory.
-This preoccupation of the mind confuses his mind.
+Up to this point, he was ready for the war.
+On seeing these people, Arjuna starts to think about the ultimate end of the war.
+He focuses on his anxious desire for victory instead of the task at hand.
+This preoccupation of the mind confuses him.

 Chapter 1, Verses 28, 29 and 30